Wander the woods of Culloden

 Right on the edge of Inverness, this popular forest is a great place to walk, run or ride.
 It's also full of history: the trees cover part of the site of the battle of Culloden, and the Prisoners' Stone is a grim reminder of that fateful day.

 St Mary's Well has a Christian name, but it's a reminder of pagan traditions.
 It's still used as a place to make a wish and leave a scrap of cloth as a healing charm.

-Our guide to the forests of Inverness will help you explore Culloden and other woods around the city.
+Our guide to the Forests of Inverness (PDF 4MB) will help you explore Culloden and other woods around the city.

 You'll find places to eat in Smithton village, just next to the forest, or Inverness.
 The nearest public toilets are in Inverness.

 Culloden Wood Trail

 Please note, from Monday 20th March the section of this trail between St. Mary’s Well and the Prisoners’ Stone will be closed for improvement works.
 A diversion will be in place for visitors.There will still be access to Admiral’s View from St. Mary’s Well.
 Please observe all signage.